 onclick="jumpToSecond(0)"is in Seconds.
 (For example, for 1:30:

-- Configure the header you would like to associate the timestamp to, while adding or removing lines if necessary.
+- Configure the title you would like to associate the timestamp to, while adding or removing lines if necessary.

 - Once you are done editing, click Annotation Style.

 - Click and hold the Navigation Bar annotation and move it to the desired location.

 Important - Click and drag the size of the Navigation bar to the bottom of the video.

 - Click Save and Assign

 - Click Add Video to choose the related video from your library

 - Set the annotation time to as long as you desire it to show on the video.